Ex-tropical cyclone Mangga to ravage Western Australia's coast with heavy wind, rain and waves

 "Widespread damaging winds through the west but it's the gust of about 130km/h that's going to cause damage to property," Sharpe reported.

-Western Australia's Department of Fire and Emergency Services (DFES) acting assistant commissioner Jon Broomhall said people need to act now to secure their homes.
+Western Australia's Department of Fire and Emergency Services (DFES) acting assistant commissioner Jon Broomhall said it would be a "once-in-a-decade" storm.

 "This is going to … test people's buildings, sheds, and all those unsecured items," he told the ABC.